Weile-Zheng/CL-Productivity/README.md

 # Emoji

 If your command ran successfully, you get a smiley face in your prompt.
 If you encounter an error, a sad face appears.
 Change to other emojis by inputting corresponding unicode to the emoji variable.
+Put the code in your .zshrc file, make sure to comment out your original export PROMPT(if you had one)